Pixelrick420/Tetris/README.md

 - 2 lines: 100
 - 3 lines: 200
 - 4 lines: 400
-The above numbers are added after applying level multiplier.
+The score is updated after applying level multiplier.
+Pushdown points are also awarded based on level.

 **Code Highlights**
 - Tetromino rotation is implemented with a rotation matrix to handle different orientations.